lee2sman/nosebook/_posts/2021-09-23-computer-systems-social-networks.md

 Run "getting-started" for a list of software and commands to try.
 ```

+In retrospect, I should have added some nice ascii art or figlet text.

 ### Adding custom starter functions for all

 I added two custom functions for all users on the system.
 Fish functions (the equivalent of Bash aliases) need to be installed inside /etc/fish/functions for all users to be able to access them by default.

 getting-started is a cheatsheet of beginner linux commands and specially installed software on the server.

+One only needs to type ```getting-started``` on the command line to have it run and print out these helpful suggestions.

 getting-started.fish